reahl/reahl/reahl-doc/doc/features/layout.rst

 one here) just specifies some contents for the named Slots provided by that page.
 (See :doc:`../tutorial/slots` for an explanation.)

-PageColumnLayout is used in this example to change the HTMLPage of the application to have a header and footer with a content area inbetween the two, that is itself split into columns.
-Each column created by the PageColumnLayout contains a Slot with the same name as the column.
+PageLayout is used in this example to change the HTMLPage of the application to have a header and footer with a content area inbetween the two, that is itself split into columns using ColumnLayout.
+A Slot is inserted in the header, footer and each column.

-The `row` variable is a Panel split into columns using a simpler ColumnLayout.
+The `row` variable is a Panel split into columns using another ColumnLayout.

 Widgets like the LabelledBlockInput can be used to do the internal layout of elements of a form.
 A LabelledBlockInput wraps around any